Somethings1/fintrack/readme.md

 Got the access token and fresh token to work, so authentication is basically done.
 Maybe I have to add some login-related features in the future, but it handles the basics well enough.
-Oh and also: it's so fun spending an entire day just to know that I have to use a proxy in package.json to make the cookie thingies work in safari.
-Good job, apple.
 - 2024/12/08: Taking the TOEIC test, so not much work is done.
 Almost like refactoring.
-- 2024/12/09: I couldn't finish the crud operations.
-Actually, there hasn't any crud functionality yet.
-I switched to gin framework today, got the middlewares to work and route.
-I will finish the crud operations tomorrow.
+- 2024/12/09: I switched to gin framework today, got the middlewares and route.
+- 2024/12/10: Finished the crud operations.
+Afternoon will be the time for testing.